Veeresh-Hanni/Java-Maven-Spring-Boot/README.md

-# Simple Bank Application
+# Java Maven Spring Boot Project

+## Project Overview

 This project is a Java-based banking application built using the Spring Boot framework and Maven for dependency management.
 It provides a robust structure for developing web applications with a focus on RESTful services.

-## Project Motivation

-The motivation behind this project is to create a simple yet effective banking application that allows users to manage their accounts and transactions securely.

 ## Features